When it arrives, the Galaxy S23 will have some big shoes to fill, but we're confident that Samsung can pull it off with its new flagship phones.

-Rumors about the Galaxy S23 are pretty sparse right now, but we wanted to collect some of what we'd like to see in Samsung's next flagship, especially the regular and Plus models.
+Rumors about the Galaxy S23 are just starting to pick up, but we wanted to share what's out there plus what we want to see.
 So here's what we've heard about the Galaxy S23 so far, plus our wishlist.

 Samsung Galaxy S23 possible release date

 The Galaxy S22 launched in February, so we'd expect a similar timeline for the Galaxy S23.
 The Galaxy S21 series came out in January 2021, but Samsung had to make room for the Galaxy S21 FE, so it likely pushed back the S22's debut.
 Of course, there's likely no Galaxy S22 FE in the works at Samsung, so that may not impact the S23 rollout plans.

 If you want evidence that a February 2023 launch is in the cards, a battery for a phone matching the Galaxy S23 Plus' description showed up for certification with a South Korean agency in early September.
 The timing matches the S22 rollout, which would seem to suggest a February 2023 launch is on track.

 Only now we've heard that Samsung may be aiming for a mid-January release for the S23.
 This would hopefully stop users from upgrading to non-Samsung phones immediately after the new year, sources claim.